The cost of a hair transplant varies significantly depending on:

-Many of the below hair transplant prices are converted to US dollars based on prevailing exchange rates.
+Many of the below listed per graft hair transplant prices are converted to US dollars based on prevailing exchange rates.
 The list is sorted by surgeon last name.
-Although there are 1000s of experienced hair transplant surgeons around the world, I am only including a few of the most well known ones in the below table and have tried to include the most popular surgeons in a number of countries.
+Although there are thousands of experienced hair transplant surgeons around the world, I am only including a few of the most well known ones in the below table and have tried to include the most popular surgeons in a number of countries.
 Note that body hair FUE (BHT) transplant prices are generally significantly higher than regular scalp hair FUE transplant prices and are not included in the table below.
 In most FUE mega-sessions, body hair is a small or even nonexistent factor.
 Also to be noted is that some surgeons have lower FUE prices for those that shave their donor area versus those that do not.

 That said, going to an experienced, well reviewed accredited hair transplant surgeon in say India or Thailand can be a great option, and you will usually save a lot of money in the process.
 I am very impressed by some of the surgeons in those countries.
 Moreover, newer FUE practicing surgeons can be subpar even in developed countries, typically relying on their past strip/FUT surgery experience and good reputation to make it seem like their FUE practice is just as great.
 In the end, bad results are definitely not the sole domain of poorer developing countries.
 Note that both the FUE and FUT techniques tend to differ among various surgeons (different punch sizes used, robotic versus manual extractions, type of storage medium used, lateral slit versus sagittal slit etc…), and some surgeons even have their own trademarked acronyms for their particular version of the FUE or FUT technique.
 In many cases, these trademarks are just marketing gimmicks.

 |Tejinder Bhatti||India||n/a||$1.50/graft.||Slightly different prices for various packages.
 His website has some great info on patients by regional origin and much more.|